ZhengyangXu/project1-JingtianYao/README.md

 ![image](figs/DP.png)

-+ Making clustering analysis based on the two indexes, “Average words per sentence” and “proportion of verbs in a speech” are two good indexes that could “measure” the change of talking style of Presidents over time to some extent.
++ Making clustering analysis based on the two indexes, “average words per sentence” and “proportion of verbs in a speech” are two good indexes that could “measure” the change of talking style of Presidents over time to some extent.

 ![image](figs/cluster.png)